 “Good leaders are environmentalists.
-Their responsibility is to create a sustainable business environment-calm, clear, crisp, and clean, with no pollution, no toxins, no waste-in which everyone flourishes”.
+Their responsibility is to create a sustainable business environment – calm, clear, crisp, clean, with no pollution, no toxins, no waste – in which everyone flourishes.”

-Lee Cockerell, For Exec VP Ops, Walt Disney World ® Resort
+Lee Cockerell, former Vice-President Operations, Walt Disney World ® Resort

 He regularly talks about the impact of RAVE (Respect, Appreciate and Value Everyone) as both a mindset that leaders must adopt but also as behaviours which must be consistently demonstrated.
 Some of the examples Lee shares in this section include:

-Make sure everyone matters…and that everyone knows it – As you can imagine, the quality of French Fries at Walt Disney World is an important element in guest satisfaction.
-Who do you think is more important, the person who calculates how many potatoes to order, the person who places the order with the supplier, the person who unloads the cartons, the one who fries the potatoes, or the one who serves the cooked French Fries?
-The answer he always gave the Cast Members was; “They’re all equally important.
-If any one of them doesn’t do his or her job, the guest don’t have a satisfying experience, and business will suffer.”
+Make sure everyone matters…and that everyone knows it.
+As you can imagine, the quality of French fries at Walt Disney World is an important element in Guest satisfaction.
+Who do you think is more important, the person who calculates how many potatoes to order, the person who places the order with the supplier, the person who unloads the cartons, the one who fries the potatoes, or the one who serves the cooked French fries?
+The answer he always gave the Cast Members was: “They’re all equally important.
+If any one of them doesn’t do their job, the Guests don’t have a satisfying experience and business will suffer.”